xmlongan/ajdmom/docs/source/design.rst

 It's not straightforward for ordinary programmers to write codes to automate the moment and covariance derivation in the :doc:`theory` page.

-The recursive equations :math:numref:`ito-moment-i` and :math:numref:`ito-moment-ii` in the :doc:`theory` page contain integral operations.
+The recursive equations :math:numref:`ito-moment` in the :doc:`theory` page contain integral operations.
 The integrals are not that concise.
 What makes things worse is that the integrals grow recursively.
 Meanwhile, :math:`v_{n-1}` will get buried in